firefliesai/schema-forge/README.md

 - **You prefer purely functional schema definitions**: Libraries like [Zod](https://github.com/colinhacks/zod) or [TypeBox](https://github.com/sinclairzx81/typebox) offer a more functional approach to schema creation
 - **You prefer defining schemas without classes**: If you generally avoid class-based patterns in your codebase, functional schema builders might feel more natural
 - **Your project doesn't use decorators elsewhere**: If your codebase avoids decorators in general, introducing them just for LLM schemas might be inconsistent with your codebase style
+- **You need to build deeply nested schemas with dynamic property names at runtime**: Schema Forge works best with predefined class structures where nested property names are known at build time.
+For schemas where nested property paths are only known at runtime and need to be dynamically added, functional schema builders like [Zod](https://github.com/colinhacks/zod) or [TypeBox](https://github.com/sinclairzx81/typebox) might offer more flexibility

 In summary, Schema Forge works well for projects of any size where class-based schema definitions are preferred, especially when you want to leverage the same classes for both schema generation and type safety in your response handling.

 ## Installation